null

 • Want water to project outward as a glass-like curtain

-• Are installing in a shaded garden, courtyard or indoor space
+• Are installing in a shaded garden, courtyard, indoor space, or south-facing pool wall

 • Need a back-inlet option to hide plumbing in the wall